 Our client asked us to assist them with upgrading four Check Point firewall clusters across two data centres, from R71 to R77.

 We wrote detailed change plans, including using R75 as a staging version as per Check Point's recommended upgrade path.

-The manager, and all four High Availability clusters were then upgraded in sequence, with minimal service disruption to the data centres.
+The Security Manager Server (SMS), and all four High Availability clusters were then upgraded in sequence, with minimal service disruption to the data centres.